johnp789/zap/blazingly-slow.md

 # ⚡blazingly slow⚡

-I tried out a few more popular frameworks, Uvicorn for Python and Express for Node.js.
-They weren't blazingly fast, but at least Uvicorn with uvloop was several times faster than the built-in Python HTTP server.
+I tried out a few more popular frameworks, FastAPI+Uvicorn for Python and Express for Node.js.
+They weren't blazingly fast, but at least FastAPI with uvloop was several times faster than the built-in Python HTTP server.

+Updated March 8, 2023: adding bun.
+Results for bun are widely varying, from 174k req/s to 270k req/s.

-## Uvicorn code
+## FastAPI code
 ```python
 from fastapi import FastAPI, Response